iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/APG With Estimating Sequence Revisited.md

 \end{aligned}
 $$

-The new relations on the Canoncial gives:
+The new relations on the canonical gives:

 $$
 \begin{aligned}